Did you know most Georgia residents want action on climate change?

-Most residents of Georgia want CO2 regulated as a pollutant.
-Yet the vast majority of our members of Congress still represent the view of a minority of us.
+Most Georgians want CO2 regulated as a pollutant.
+Yet the vast majority of Georgia’s current members of Congress still represent the view of a minority of us.

-It’s time to elect members of Congress who will represent the view of the majority of us and enact legislation to reduce carbon emissions.
+It’s time to elect members of Congress who will represent the view of the majority of us and enact legislation to reduce CO2 emissions.

 See where your Congressional candidates stand on climate change

 Our members of Congress have the ability to slow and solve climate change through the policies they create and enact.
 With every election, you have an opportunity to vote for candidates who will act on climate.